-Houston House Pre-Audit Questionnaire Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) Policy 1.1.6 Intake Process Resident casefiles
+Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) Policy 1.1.6 Intake Process Resident casefiles

+Facility Director

+PREA Coordinator

-Facility Director PREA Coordinator Intake and Release Coordinator Random Residents Random Staff
+Intake and Release Coordinator

+Random Residents

+Random Staff

 Indicator (a).
-The Houston House administration uses the PREA Screening information to inform housing/ bed assignments and recommendations for treatment or vocational decisions.
-Houston House does not provide any educational services.
+The Coolidge House administration uses the PREA Screening information to inform housing/ bed assignments and recommendations for treatment or vocational decisions.
+Coolidge House does not provide any educational services or internal treatment or work opportunities for residents.
 The facility uses screening information to identify which bedroom is most appropriate for the resident.
 The facility will not put known or potential victims in the same sleeping space as those who are known or potential perpetrators of sexual violence.
 As the program has multiple floors, residents can be provided further separations in the open environment.
 Residents with prior histories of sexual violence may be required to attend specific treatment if required by the referring authority.
 Case management staff and employment staff will use screening information to ensure victims and perpetrators are not employed at the same location.
 Agency policy 900.00 states, "The program uses information from the PREA Possible Victim/Predator Screening and Scoring Checklist to inform housing, bed, work, education, and program assignments with the goal of keeping separate those residents at high risk of being sexually victimized from those at high risk of being sexually abusive.
 The program makes individualized determinations about how to ensure the safety of each resident."
+Interviews with the Director and case management staff report there are routine meeting where possible conflicts of resident going in the community could be discussed.

 Indicator (b).
-Houston House's Intake and Release Coordinator is responsible for utilizing the screening information to provide the most appropriate housing in each population.
+Coolidge House's Intake and Release Coordinator is responsible for utilizing the screening information to provide the most appropriate housing in each population.
 The screening instrument helps identify parameters that ensure potential victims are not housed with individuals prone to perpetration.
 Residents can be moved when needed to ensure the most comfortable setting is possible.
 All moves of rooms would be approved through facility leadership, who would have knowledge of risk screening results.
-If needed, the facility can create single room only situations that could be used in transgender or intersex residents' housing.
+If needed, the facility can create single-room-only situations that could be used in transgender or intersex residents' housing.
 As noted in indicator (a) policy, 900 sets forth an expectation of individualized planning based on individual residents' needs.
-With different housing floors and rules preventing residents from going in other rooms, the facility can keep separate individuals who may be likely victims from those with aggressive histories or histories of engaging in sexual relationships in an institution.
+With different housing floors and rules preventing residents from going in other rooms, the facility can separate individuals who may be likely victims from those with aggressive histories or histories of sexual relationships in an institution.

 Indicator (c).
 Policy 900.00 states, "The program makes housing and program assignments for transgender or intersex residents in the facility on a case-by-case basis considering whether a placement would ensure the resident's health and safety, and whether the placement would present management or security problems."
-In the past three years, the facility has housed one transgender individuals.
+In the past year, the facility has housed one transgender individual.
+The individual was only in the program for a few weeks.
 Records and staff interviews support the individuals was housed consistent with their preference.
 Discussions with agency and facility leaderships confirm that they have considered how to handle a transgender or intersex resident referral.
-If the individual is known at the time of referral as being transgender or intersex discussions can be had to understand the residents housing needs/ request in previous institutional settings.
-The Auditor spoke with an individual who described themselves as gender fluid.
-This individual reported they were housed consistent with how they wanted to be perceived in the house.
-The Intake and Release Coordinator confirmed as a Reentry facility, they receive information on the clients in the referral packet.
+If the individual is known at the time of referral as transgender or intersex, discussions can be had to understand the resident's housing needs, history of request in previous institutional settings and provide them a description of the facility's plan to accommodate them.
+The Intake and Release Coordinator confirmed as a Reentry facility; they would likely receive information on the client's sexuality in the referral packet.